bal2ag/kadabra/docs/collecting.rst

 If you specify metadata for an existing counter or timer, the previous metadata will be `completely` replaced with the new metadata.
-If you have specified previous metadata for a timer or counter and don't specify metadata on subsequent calls to :meth:`~kadabra.client.Collector.add_count` or :meth:`~kadabra.client.Collector.set_timer` for the same counter or timer, the previous metadata will remain.
+If you have specified previous metadata for a timer or counter and don't specify metadata on subsequent calls to :meth:`~kadabra.client.MetricsCollector.add_count` or :meth:`~kadabra.client.MetricsCollector.set_timer` for the same counter or timer, the previous metadata will remain.

 The way metadata is ultimately handled depends on the publisher.
 For example, the :class:`~kadabra.publishers.InfluxDBPublisher` will transform the metadata